 Give this dish a try and I am sure you will love it!

 - 1 package of lasagna noodles broken into chunky pieces do not use the pre-cooked lasagna noodles

-- 1 bunch of kale leaves with the leafy part cut off of the stems and then cut thin (discard stems since they are tough)
+- 2 small bunches of kale leaves with the leafy part cut off of the stems and then cut thin (discard stems since they are tough)

 - 1 small pint of baby bella mushrooms or button mushrooms

 - 3 cloves garlic minced